 In the early 1960s Soviet women were also encouraged to combine good work ethics and political commitment with femininity and a sense of style.
 Official accounts of Tereshkova consequently tried to reconcile her aptitude for science and technology with being feminine and chic.
 To quote R.P.
 Sylvester, “[…] drab was out and Dior was most definitely in”.

 While Tereshkova’s accomplishment was held by many as living proof of gender equality under Communism, it soon became apparent that there was a lack of real commitment to continued female participation on the Soviet space program.
 Not until 1982 would another woman make it into orbit.

 Over 50 years after her own space flight, Valentina Tereshkova describes it as the most bright and wonderful experience of her life, and maintains that given the opportunity she would fly into space again.

-Discover the dramatic history of the Russian space programme in our new exhibition, Cosmonauts: Birth of the Space Age, opening 18 September 2015.
+Ulrika Danielsson, Content Coordinator for the Cosmonauts exhibition, reflects on the first woman to travel into space.
+Discover the dramatic history of the Russian space programme in our new exhibition, Cosmonauts: Birth of the Space Age, opening soon.